Yug34/abstract-compiler/README.md

 ## - C++ Compiler:
 - Tokenizing strings and chars is complete. `cargo test` to test it.
 - Math operations and logic (=, ==, +, ++, /, *, -, --, +=, -=, /=, *=) also works perfect.
-- Parses classes and functions correctly as well.
+- Tokenizes classes and functions correctly as well.

 ## - JavaScript Compiler:
 - Tokenizing strings and chars is complete except for template literals.